 Linux distributions like Debian, Ubuntu, Mint, Kali, etc. uses .deb packages in order to install new software.
 These .deb packages can be provided via different ways like a central repository, file server, USB, web page, etc. After acquiring a .deb package it should be installed into the current system.
-Even in most cases centralized package managers like apt and apt-get is preferred some applications are provided via .deb packages for compliance and license issues.
-In this tutorial, we will learn how to install .deb packages or extensions to install via command line or terminal or graphical user interface (GUI).
+Even in most cases, centralized package managers like apt and apt-get are preferred some applications are provided via .deb packages for compliance and license issues.
+In this tutorial, we will learn how to install .deb packages or extensions to install via command line or terminal, or graphical user interface (GUI).

 What Is .deb Package?

-.deb package or .deb format is a simple compressions format which is created to store multiple installation, executable, configuration and help files in a single file.
+.deb package or .deb format is a simple compressions format that is created to store multiple installations, executables, configurations, and help files in a single file.
 The

 dpkg command is used to list contents of a .deb packages where also can be used to install a .deb package.

-Actually central Ubuntu, Debian, Mint and Kali repositories distributes applications as .deb package but they are generally installed via commands like apt and apt-get in order to calculate dependencies and install these dependencies properly.
+Actually central Ubuntu, Debian, Mint, and Kali repositories distribute applications as .deb packages but they are generally installed via commands like apt and apt-get in order to calculate dependencies and install these dependencies properly.

-Applications like Google Chrome, TeamViewer, AnyDesk, etc. provided as .deb packages where they can be downloaded from their web sites.
-In this example we will download and install TeamViewer .deb package via the following URL.
+Applications like Google Chrome, TeamViewer, AnyDesk, etc. are provided as .deb packages where they can be downloaded from their websites.
+In this example, we will download and install the TeamViewer .deb package via the following URL.

 Install .deb Package with dpkg Command